vik-s/quartz/content/projects/newsletter/long form/Metamaterials and why they are so cool.md

 *draw picture of reverse doppler effect*
 ##### Vavilov-Cherenkov Effect

 [Cherenkov effect](https://en.wikipedia.org/wiki/Cherenkov_radiation) is the emission of radiation when a charged particle travels in a dielectric medium with a phase velocity faster than that of light.
 Think of it like a sonic boom, but a photonic shock-wave for charged particles exceeding speed of light.
-This is what makes underwater nuclear reactors emit blue light.
+This is what makes [underwater nuclear reactors emit blue light](https://youtu.be/CYcesh3uHb4?si=-TCU5ZHiB-gEUd_I).

 In a right-handed medium, the emission of Cherenkov radiation occurs in the forward direction of the wavefront.
 In left-handed materials, the radiation occurs in the reverse direction - behind the wavefront of the moving particle.

 Researchers have [demonstrated](https://dspace.mit.edu/bitstream/handle/1721.1/96293/Chen-2011-Flipping%20photons%20bac.pdf) the reversal of Cherenkov radiation at microwave frequencies by pushing charged particles through slot waveguides.
 Reversed Cherenkov radiation has many possible applications in electronic devices, particle detectors, and accelerators.

+*picture of reversed cherenkov effect*
 ##### Snell's Law

-#### Perfect/Super Lenses
+Snell's law determines the angle of refraction when a ray of light goes from one medium to another with different refractive indices.
+If a ray of light traveling in a medium of refractive index n1 is incident at angle of θ1 at the interface of two materials, then the angle of propagation θ2 in a medium of refractive index is given by
+$$
+n_1\sin\theta_1 = n_2\sin\theta_2
+$$

+This equation is pretty well known and well understood when the media on both sides of the interface are right handed.
+But when one medium (say n2) has negative refractive index, θ2 has to be negative to satisfy snell's law (sin(-θ)=-sinθ).
+This negative angle of refraction creates some interesting optical phenomena.

+*picture of snells law*

+From our regular experience, convex lenses converge light and concave lenses diverge light.
+But if the lens were made of a double negative index metamaterial, the lenses would do the opposite -- convex lenses will diverge light and concave lenses will converge light.

+*picture of convex and concave lenses*

+### Discovery of Artificial Double Negative Metamaterials

+For his work on negative refraction in electrodynamics, Victor Veselago was nominated for the Nobel Prize in 2011.
+But since original paper in 1968, his work went largely unnoticed for the next thirty years.
+In 1996, Sir John Pendry, today known as the Father of Metamaterials, found a way to implement a double negative metamaterial using split ring resonators.

+Although Veselago already alluded to it in his original paper, negative refraction implies that perfect or super lenses can be implemented that overcome conventional limitations imposed by lenses made of natural materials.
+Sir Pendry later revealed that a slab of double negative material could challenge the Abbé diffraction limit on traditional lenses, focus a perfect image and act as a perfect lens.
+His finding was so ground-breaking that even he did not believe it.
+As he says in an [interview with Nature's *Light: Science and Applications*](https://www.nature.com/articles/s41377-023-01082-w):

+> I didn’t believe it.
+I thought, if I publish this, I’m going to be branded an idiot and my career will be finished in the optics.
+As you know, some people would have liked to see my career finished, so controversial was the result!
+But it wasn’t so.
+Eventually, we won through and persuaded people that this lens could do perfect focusing.

+The applications of metamaterials span diverse fields including electromagnetics, optics, acoustics and elastics.